artigraph/artigraph/SECURITY.md

 ## Reporting a Vulnerability

-Send vulnerability reports to artigraph-security@lists.lfaidata.foundation and a Committer will respond soon.
+Send vulnerability reports to artigraph-security@lists.lfaidata.foundation and a committer will respond soon.